subtosharki/rapi/README.md

 - [ ] Add 'rapi install' command to install middlewares for each framework
 - [ ] Add middleware templates for each framework by flag (Database, Authentication, etc.)
 - [ ] Add flags to 'rapi new' command to specify framework to speed up project creation
+- [ ] Create testing for each framework